dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

   * In the ASP.NET Core Web Server window.
 * In the console window when the app is run with `dotnet run`.

-Logs that begin with "Microsoft" categories are from ASP.NET Core framework code.
-ASP.NET Core and application code use the same logging API and providers.
+Logs that begin with "Microsoft" categories are from .NET. .NET and application code use the same logging API and providers.

 <a name="lcat"></a>